robolyst/osquant/content/choosing_guassian_kernal_bandwidth/index.md

 ## Maximum variance

-The algorithm proposed by \cite{Tang2009} maximises the Gaussian kernel variance calculated over a training set.
+The algorithm propose[^cite{Tang2009] maximises the Gaussian kernel variance calculated over a training set.
 The idea is that if this variance is maximised, then the data points will have a wide range of similarities which may help a predictive model identify patterns.

 The variance is calculated as:
 $$